 If Your Child is "Overweight"

-Weight loss among children can interfere with their growth and negatively impact their body image and relationship with food, so it's important to work with your pediatrician and a registered dietitian nutritionist.
-Choose a few specific changes that you can make in your family's eating and activity habits, then set realistic goals.
+Weight loss among children can interfere with their growth and may negatively impact their body image and relationship with food, so it's important to work with your pediatrician and a registered dietitian nutritionist.
+Choose a few specific changes that you can make in your family's eating and physical activity habits, then set realistic goals.